-I'm a motivated Computer Science student looking to leverage my skills learned through previous internship experiences as they apply to impactful future opportunities.
+I'm a motivated Computer Science student looking to leverage my skills learned through previous experiences as they apply to impactful future opportunities.

 Our five person hackathon team trained a neural network to recognize in-frame logos in real time.
 After overcoming the complexities of deploying a ConvNet on an Android phone, we envision the technologies applications in popular social platforms as a way to unlock premium content.

 Worked on Qualcomm's 5G LTE software team to develop a new tool capable of profiling internal messages sent between existing modules and the resulting state changes.
 Additionally implemented new strategies for sending large amounts of low level data resulting in measurable speed improvements.

 15-213 is an undergraduate and master's course with 450+ students.
 As a TA, I led recitations of 20 students and updated homework assignments to improve quality.
 I was also responsible for midterm and final exam questions and review process.
 Other TA responsibilities include grading and holding office hours.

 Using multiple random permutations of a blank canvas this app attempts to reconstruct a given image by successively generating a closer match to the target image.
 After multiple guesses in a round the app selects the most accurate reconstruction and then iteratively continues into the next round.